-Literary Societies, Fraternities and Sororities, There are now in existence eighteen societies for men and eight for women.
+Literary Societies, Fraternities and Sororities.
+There are now in existence eighteen societies for men and eight for women.
 Membership to these societies is gained by invitation only.

 Honor Societies.
-There are five honor societies representing the five technical courses offered at the College.
+There are six honor societies representing six of the courses offered at the College.
 These are open to students who have gained especially high rank in their scholastic work.
+There are also an honorary forensic society and an honorary military fraternity.

 Y. M. C. A. An active organization is maintained with a permanent secretary who devotes his time to student affairs.
-The Association has pleasant quarters on the Campus near Grand River Ave., and all the young men of the College are urged to make use of its facilities and rooms.
+The Association has quarters in the Peoples Church on Grand River Ave., and all the young men of the College are urged to make use of its facilities and rooms.